mrigakshimishra/Portfolio/Final Project Part 1.md

-**Key Purpose:** Illustrate how the lack of preventive care in certain communities drives the survival gap.
+**Key Purpose:** Showcasing how the lack of preventive care in certain communities drives the survival gap.

 **Key Message:** Communities with better access to screenings show higher survival rates.